 Stay home when you are sick.
 Avoid close contact with people who are sick.

-Public health experts encourage social distancing to prevent the spread of the virus.
-Keeping a distance of six feet from others reduces the chances of inhaling respiratory droplets from an infected person when they cough or sneeze.
+Public health experts encourage physical distancing to prevent the spread of the virus.
+Keeping a distance of 6 feet from others reduces the chances of inhaling respiratory droplets from an infected person when they cough or sneeze.
 Avoiding large crowds also reduces the chances of infection.
-The CDC recommends recommends avoiding crowds larger than 50.

 Are children more susceptible to COVID-19 compared with the general population?

 There is no evidence that children are more susceptible to COVID-19.
 In fact, most confirmed cases of COVID-19 reported from China have occurred in adults.
 Children should engage in usual preventive actions to avoid infection, including cleaning hands often by using soap and water or alcohol-based hand sanitizer, avoiding people who are sick and staying up to date on vaccinations, including influenza vaccine.